 By Dr. Kate O’Brien, Executive Director, International Vaccine Access Center (IVAC)

-More than anything else, there is a need to put pneumonia on our collective radar as a public health problem that requires attention.
-Last year, pneumonia took more young lives than Zika, Ebola, malaria, tuberculosis, and HIV combined.
-Globally pneumonia is the leading cause of death for children under five years of age.
-Yet, pneumonia flies under the radar; it is so common that it is nearly invisible.
+More than anything else, we must put pneumonia on our collective radar as a global health problem that requires attention—not just when there’s a new media headline.
+How many people know that globally pneumonia is the leading cause of death for children under 5 years of age?
+Pneumonia is so common that it’s nearly invisible.

 Can this change?
 Absolutely.
 We have the opportunity to raise the profile of this illness and reveal just how pervasive it is.
 We hope President Bush makes a speedy and full recovery.
 Meanwhile we continue to advocate for adequate resources for families, governments, and communities everywhere to prevent and treat this illness.
 What improves the lives of people in countries around the world is also good for the US.
 It’s simple: Hopeful, healthy communities create a world where we all thrive, including here at home.

 Kate O’Brien, MD, MPH, is the Executive Director of the International Vaccine Access Center and Professor at the Johns Hopkins Bloomberg School of Public Health.
 She is a pediatric infectious disease physician, epidemiologist and vaccinologist.